uf-mil/mil/docs/development/python_style.md

     ...
 ```

+#### Yielding

+Sometimes, it may be desired to have your method **yield** values rather than simply **return** them.
+Yielding in Python is a powerful feature which delays your method's execution until you need it.

+To have a method yield rather than simply return, use the `yield` keyword in the method and mark the method docstring with `Yields:`.

 ### Linting & CI
 Explain the process of Python linting, what is used, and what happens to one's code upon the linter striking it.